amirziyacode/amirziyacode/README.md

 # 💫 About Me:
 I started programming at the age of 15 and now I am studying and coding.
-I started programming with Python, then C #, then I was able to design a site with HTML and CSS, and now as I work on a special JAVA. study at Calleg
+I started programming with Python, then C #, then I was able to design a site with HTML and CSS, and now as I work on a special JAVA. study at College

 🌍 I'm based in IRAN<br>🖥️ See my portfolio at Instagram<br>✉️ You can contact me at programmerbusiness01@gmail.com<br>🚀 I'm currently working on JAVA<br>🧠 I'm learning JAVA